JJConsulting/JJMasterData/doc/Documentation/articles/taghelpers.md

 <br>

-You can check all available TagHelpers at our [API Reference](https://portal.jjconsulting.com.br/jjdoc/lib/JJMasterData.Web.TagHelpers.html)
+You can check all available TagHelpers at <xhref:JJMasterData.Web.TagHelpers>